Christopher Fomunyoh: Civic advocacy

-Through his life, work and pronouncements, Christopher Fomunyoh espouses respectful communication even amongst disagreeing parties – the kind of dialogue that reaches for compromise by considering the views of all parties involved through ‘yesable’ proposals.
+Through his life, work and pronouncements, Christopher Fomunyoh espouses communication even amongst disagreeing parties – dialogue that reaches for compromise by considering the views of all parties involved through ‘yesable’ proposals.
 Fomunyoh remembers putting this practice to use in the mid 1970s, as one of the executive and founding members of the UNESCO Club at the University of Yaoundé; and before that, in his activist days as a student leader and president of the Moghamo Students Association from 1975 to 1979.

 Fomunyoh’s Foundation Radio, in Bamenda Cameroon vigorously upholds the creed of ‘Giving Voice to the Voiceless’ and strives to provide a platform for airing the concerns of the silent/impoverished majority and the establishment of the right contacts for obtaining much-needed skills for self-reliance.
 His family foundation TFF, partners with various traditional civic and administrative institutions within Cameroon to foster these goals.
 That has earned him encomiums among various Cameroonian constituencies such as: the Sawa Women of Bonendale, Douala in the Littoral region, some of whose cultural and development projects the Fomunyoh Foundation has supported; the Moghamo Women Empowerment Center in Batibo; and the chieftaincy in Dschang in the Western Region where Fomunyoh holds the honorific traditional title of ‘Suffo’.